Posts

 The exponential growth of Artificial Intelligence (AI) has revolutionized industries worldwide, offering transformative potential and unprecedented opportunities for innovation.
 In Canada, the AI startup ecosystem is vibrant and dynamic, with pioneering companies continuously pushing the boundaries of what is possible in these fields.

-However, as is the case with most startups securing financing is a crucial step for AI entrepreneurs in bringing their visions to life.
-In this blog post, we will delve into the government funding landscape for AI and ML startups in Canada, to help them secure the necessary funding for their ventures.
+However, as is the case with most startups, securing financing is a crucial step for AI entrepreneurs in bringing their visions to life.
+In this blog post, we will dive into the government funding landscape for AI and machine learning startups in Canada, to help them secure the necessary funding for their ventures.

 IRAP and SR&ED